 - 4.5 The wider quarry site is secured through palisade fencing around the perimeter of the site to prevent unauthorised access.
 The access gate will be locked when site is not in operation.
 The integrity of the perimeter fencing and gates will be inspected on a daily basis by the Manager.
 Any damage or defects that reduce security at the site will be temporarily repaired as soon as practicably possible and permanently repaired within seven days.
-Damage to the site fencing and gates will be recorded in the site diary, along with any required repairs. - 4.6 The site also has a CCTV system nstalled, which is remotely monitored. - 4.7 The site staff will be instructed that, in the event of finding evidence of unauthorised access and/or vandalism, the matter must be reported to the Police and the Manager who will then take the appropriate action. - 4.8 All process machinery and plant will be turned off and system panels locked to ensure no tampering with equipment.
+Damage to the site fencing and gates will be recorded in the site diary, along with any required repairs. - 4.6 The site staff will be instructed that, in the event of finding evidence of unauthorised access and/or vandalism, the matter must be reported to the Police and the Manager who will then take the appropriate action. - 4.7 All process machinery and plant will be turned off and system panels locked to ensure no tampering with equipment.
 All site visitors and site operatives must report to the site office to sign in.